Nuss Procedure FAQs

 - If Cardiac MRI is not available in your area, please schedule a Thoracic CT Scan along with a diagnostic ECHO

 - Metal allergy test.
-For specific allergy testing guidelines, please all the Pectus clinic at (757) 668-6877
+For specific allergy testing guidelines, please call the Nuss Center at (757) 668-6877

 Your pediatrician or primary care physician can schedule these tests for your child at a convenient location.
 Please make sure you request a copy of the test results for your records.
 If your child has surgery at CHKD, we will keep their test results on file for future reference.
 If

 you elect to have surgery at another facility, we will be happy to release the test results to you.

 We also request that you complete the following documents and send them to us prior to your first surgical consultation:

 How long does it take to complete testing?